LeandroOrdonez/my-site/content/english/about.md

 draft: false
 ---

-# Transforming data into insights

 Hello!
 I'm Leandro Ordóñez, a data engineer and scientist with a Ph.D. in Computer Sciences Engineering from [UGent's IDLab](https://idlab.technology/).
 My passion lies in unlocking the potential of vast, distributed datasets, making them accessible and actionable for businesses and researchers alike.

-## From academic halls to startup frontlines

 My journey has taken me from the cutting-edge research environment of IDLab to the dynamic world of tech entrepreneurship.
 As co-founder of [BitBang Company](https://thebitbang.company), I've had the privilege of helping businesses across South and Central America harness the transformative power of Big Data and Analytics.